usdot-jpo-ode/wzdx/spec-content/objects/FeedDataSource.md

-# RoadEventDataSource Object
+# FeedDataSource Object
-The `RoadEventDataSource` object describes information about a specific data source used to build a work zone data feed.
-A WZDx feed must contain at least one `RoadEventDataSource`, included as an entry in the `data_sources` array of the `FeedInfo` object.
+The `FeedDataSource` object describes information about a specific data source used to build a work zone data feed.
+A WZDx feed must contain at least one `FeedDataSource`, included as an entry in the `data_sources` array of the `FeedInfo` object.

 ## Properties
 Name | Type | Description | Conformance | Notes